Murphy316/mdfile/docs/maintain.md

     * [new branch]      master     -> upstream/master
     Already up to date!
    ```
-5. Change the [version number](https://docs.npmjs.com/updating-your-published-package-version-number), run one of the following command in terminal:
+5. Change the [version number](https://docs.npmjs.com/updating-your-published-package-version-number), run one of the following commands in terminal:
 * (Commit everything before you increment the version number)
     ```sh
    $ git add .